ClementNerma/Rave/docs/books/hybrid.md

 ### Templated types

-When we saw vectors, we didn't talked about what they _really_ are.
+Let's now see what vectors _really_ are.
 They are in fact represented by two classes, `List` and `Array`.
 There are different on some little points:

 * `List` is a fixed-length list.
 We cannot extend it or remove some elements, we can just do some operations on the elements it contains ;
 * `Array` is an extensible list.

 We will be able to access exactly the same functions for both the `List` and the `Array` type, excepted there are some additional ones for `Array` (like extension or elements removing).

 There is a specificity about these types, though.
-If you simply try to create variables with them, like for a list of names:
+If we simply try to create variables with them, like for a list of names:

 ```sn
 let names: List; // ERROR
 ```

-Your program won't work.
+Iyr program won't work.
 Why?
 Because these types are called _templated_ types.
 This mean they need _another type_ to work correctly.
-In fact, vectors need to know what _type_ the values will take.
+In fact, vectors need to know what _type_ of values they will handle.
 In our case, we want to store a list of names, which are strings, so let's declare it:

 ```sn
 let names: List<string>;